yuxiangsun/RTFNet/README.md

 ## Usage

-* Assume you have nvidia docker installed.
+* Assume you have [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and [nvidia docker](https://github.com/NVIDIA/nvidia-docker) installed.
 To reproduce our results (please mannully change RTFNet variants in the model code and the weight name in the test code):
 ```
 $ cd ~
 $ git clone https://github.com/yuxiangsun/RTFNet.git